gilgameshjw/TwitterBot/README.md

 `bash script_generate_mock_tweets.sh`

 2. **Download Real Twitter Data**
-This workflow has never been tested and is expected to require adjustment:
+This workflow has never been tested and is expected to require slight adjustments:

 `bash script_download_and_preprocess_twitter_data.sh`